 Reid Bailey joined the University of Virginia faculty in 2006, after he had held faculty posts at the University of Dayton and the University of Arizona, where he was the Lockheed Martin Assistant Professor of Engineering Design.
 With a focus on integrating real world engineering work into classes, Reid:

-led the development of and currently co-directs the Technology Leaders Program, an interdisciplinary undergraduate engineering design program at the University of Virginia, including co-creating the Rice 120 Lacy Engineering Design Studio, a maker-type space at UVa.
+led the development of the Technology Leaders Program, an interdisciplinary undergraduate engineering design program at the University of Virginia, including co-creating the Rice 120 Lacy Engineering Design Studio, a maker-type space at UVa.

 coordinated and taught capstone programs at all three schools, personally mentoring dozens of industry-supported capstone teams

 continually integrates real world projects with actual clients into first-year engineering design courses including teaching a section of ENGR 1620 at UVa and leading the first-year engineering design course at Arizona (roughly 800 students per year)

 leads student-focused engineering design conferences including chairing the IEEE Systems and Information Engineering Design Symposium at UVa from 2007-2016 and co-founding Engineering Design Day at Arizona, the largest annual display of student work in the College of Engineering

 co-authored a design-centered textbook written specifically for first-year engineering students, Becoming a Technical Professional

 authored numerous publications on engineering design education and industrial ecology.

 Outstanding Undergraduate Teaching Award, (elected by students) Systems and Information Engineering2008, 2009, 2010, 2014, 2017

 University of Virginia Excellence in Education Abroad Award2014